April-641/Genomic-Prediction/README.md

     Yorkshire: york.vcf, GGP1_Y_geno.txt

--breeding_program: Scripts for genotypic simulation of the mating processes for each generation in the crossbreeding system of this experiment.
+-breeding_program: Scripts for genotype simulation of the mating processes for each generation in the crossbreeding system of this research.

--allind_vcf: The haplotype text file of each population obtained after genotypic simulation was converted to vcf format.
+-allind_vcf: The haplotype text file of each population obtained after genotype simulation was converted to vcf format and the corresponding ped/map file was obtained.

--Phenotype: The true breeding value of each individual was calculated based on the extracted QTL, and then summed with the environmental effect to obtain the phenotypic value of each individual.
+-Phenotype: The true breeding value of each individual was calculated based on the simulated QTLs, and then summed with the environmental effect to obtain the phenotypic value of each individual.

+-select: which contains the text file of the reference allele of the markers passed quality control filters.